OWASP/wstg/document/0-Foreword/README.md

 - Security specialists should use this guide in combination with other techniques as one way to verify that no security holes have been missed in an application.
 - Project Managers should consider the reason this guide exists and that security issues are manifested via bugs in code and design.

 The most important thing to remember when performing security testing is to continuously re-prioritize.
-There are an infinite number of possible ways that an application could fail, and organizations always have limited testing time and resources.
+There is an infinite number of possible ways that an application could fail, and organizations always have limited testing time and resources.
 Be sure time and resources are spent wisely.
 Try to focus on the security holes that are a real risk to your business.
 Try to contextualize risk in terms of the application and its use cases.

 This guide is best viewed as a set of techniques that you can use to find different types of security holes.
 But not all the techniques are equally important.
 Try to avoid using the guide as a checklist, new vulnerabilities are always manifesting and no guide can be an exhaustive list of "things to test for", but rather a great place to start.